Bhargavsgsg/CIFAR-10/README.md

 # CIFAR-10
 This project implements a simple web API for classifying images using a Convolutional Neural Network (CNN) trained on the CIFAR-10 dataset.
 The API allows users to upload an image and receive a prediction of the image's class label from the CIFAR-10 dataset.
 This repository also consists of a jupyter notebook with a walkthrough of the model details.
+There are a few test images in the Data folder for testing the API.
 ## Getting Started

 To run the API locally, follow these steps: